AP Physics C: Mechanics

 About the Exam

-The exam is 1 hour and 30 minutes long and has two parts — multiple choice and free response.
-Each section is worth 50% of the final exam grade.
+The exam is 1 hour and 30 minutes long and has two sections — multiple choice and free-response.

-You can use a scientific, programmable, or graphing calculator for the free-response section and you will be provided with tables of commonly used physics equations.
-For a list of acceptable calculators for the AP Physics C exam, please see the link to the right, under Exam Resources.
+You can use a four-function, scientific, or graphing calculator throughout the exam, and you will be provided with tables of commonly used physics equations and formulas.
+See our calculator policy and the list of approved graphing calculators.

 Questions may ask you to: